pulumi/workshops/aws-getting-started-cicd/README.md

 1. `Pulumi.yaml` contains the project and top-level configuration settings.
 2. A `Pulumi.<stackName>.yaml` file for each stack within your program.
 This is the stack configuration file, e.g., `Pulumi.local.yaml`
-3. A language-specific Pulumi program entrypoint.
+3. A language-specific Pulumi program entry point.
 This is `index.ts` in our example.
 4. Other language-specific package and dependency files.

 For TypeScript, the tree structure is shown below: